hydraulic-software/conveyor/guidebook/docs/configs/mac.md

 **`app.mac.sparkle-options`** An object whose values are put in the `Info.plist` that controls Sparkle's behavior.
 [See here for a reference guide](https://sparkle-project.org/documentation/customization/).
 You should normally leave this alone unless you want precise behavioral control.

 **`app.mac.sign`** Controls whether signing is done after bundling.
-Defaults to true.
-If you don't have signing keys and this is true, you'll get a warning but it'll work if you're targeting Intel machines.
-If you're targeting Apple Silicon it won't build because all code on Apple Silicon must be signed.
+Defaults to the value of `app.sign`.
+You should normally leave this set to true unless you want to speed up the build temporarily.
+It can be true even if you don't have a Developer ID certificate because the app will be self-signed.

 **`app.mac.signing-key`**, **`app.mac.certificate`** See [signing keys](index.md#signing).